-The master's degree in BME is a 32 credit program with or without thesis that provides breadth and specialized experience in BME.
+The Master of Science Degree in Biomedical Engineering is a 32 credit program with or without thesis that provides breadth and specialized experience in BME.
 The thesis option culminates in research experience resulting in publishable work.
 The coursework for thesis and non-thesis options consists of a biomedical engineering core comprising 15 credits, 9 credits of approved electives, and two 1-credit seminars.
 For the thesis option, there are 6 credits of research.
 For the non-thesis option, 6 additional credits are taken in approved electives.

 Core Graduate Courses